sbv1307/Wavin-AHC-9000-mqtt/README.md

 - Verify if the sp8266 mqtt interface can controle only one of the two heat controllers.
   - Currently the sp8266 mqtt interface addresses both controllers simultaneously.
 Meaning, setting a target temperature, it seems to be set for both… and the current temperature are read from both controllers, resulting in two different temperatures for the same channel...

 A simple change to MODBUS_DEVICE in WavinController.h verified that each heat controller can be addressed and read.
 However the Wavin display stopped working.

+ - Autodiscovery seems to have a problem in OpenHAB 3.
+Things are discoverd, but the channels are not.

-**Two controllers on the same MODBUS seems to give a challange...**
+**Two controllers on the same MODBUS seems to give a challange...
+It is NOT supported by the Modbus standard!**

 ## Change LOG